statnett/vue-plotly/README.md

 Accepts no arguments.
 Uses data, layout and options from the props data.

 - `newPlot`

 Accepts no arguments.
 Uses data, layout and options from the props data.

+- `react`

+Accepts no arguments.
+Uses data, layout and options from the props data.